vmware-ibm-jil/stocktrader-jil/README.md

 ## Prerequisites

-* IBM Cloud Private or OpenShift Containr Platform installed
+* OpenShift Containr Platform installed
-* IBM Cloud public account (trial account can be used)

 The following installation instructions guide you through installing the dependent software (DB2, Redis, etc) and configuring it for use by the stocktrader application.